-Bryn Ludlow is a PhD Candidate in the Joint Graduate Program in Communication and Culture at York University and Ryerson University.
-She is currently working at the Centre for Addiction and Mental Health (CAMH) as a Research Assistant supporting community outreach projects with the Northern Ontario Psychiatric Outreach Program at CAMH (NPOP-C).
-Bryn’s dissertation research involves an analysis of interdisciplinary audience perspectives on the formal and artistic qualities of digital stories by adopted youth, and youth in foster care in Canada.
+Bryn Ludlow is a PhD Candidate in the Joint Graduate Program in Communication and Culture.
+She completed a BFA at OCAD University in Integrated Media (2010), and a Master of Arts at McMaster University in Health & Aging (2012).
+Bryn’s dissertation research involves an analysis of interdisciplinary audience perspectives on digital stories by adopted youth, and youth in foster care in Canada.
 This work is a partnership with the Adoption Council of Canada, the Centre for Addiction and Mental Health (CAMH), York University, and Ryerson University.

 After graduation from OCADU, Bryn attended McMaster University, and researched how the qualitative research method of ‘body mapping’ gave voice to older adults who were receiving daily (6 day/week) haemodialysis therapy for end-stage renal disease in the dialysis unit at Toronto Rehabilitation Institute.
 The inspiration for this work stemmed from volunteering for almost five years with this population, before and after they went to the dialysis unit.

 Bryn’s artwork, and research have been recognized with graduate research and community service awards, and she has authored and co-authored publications in national and international journals, including: The Medical Post, Ars Medica: A Journal of Medicine, The Arts, and Humanities, The American Journal of Kidney Diseases (AJKD), The Association for Computing Machinery (ACM), and Forum: Qualitative Social Research (F-QSR).